RamonMarcu/RamonMarcu.github.io/README.md

-# RamonMarcu.github.io is a minimalist Open CV.
+# RamonMarcu.github.io is an open web page for demo purposes only.